Emily Griffen

 Program Director, Careers in Arts and Communication

-I received a B.A. in Journalism from the University of Massachusetts Amherst and returned to western Massachusetts after a decade of work as a freelance arts and culture writer and leader of community-based arts organizations.
-I hold an M.A. in Arts Administration from Columbia University Teachers College and, most recently, spent seven years at Hampshire College, where I served as the director of two interdisciplinary arts programs.
+I received a B.A. in Journalism from the University of Massachusetts Amherst and returned to western Massachusetts after a decade of work as a freelance arts & culture writer and leader of community-based arts organizations.
+I hold an M.A. in Arts Administration from Columbia University Teachers College and spent seven years at Hampshire College, where I was the director of two interdisciplinary arts programs.

 Shannan Fields